Published 13:52 IST, September 28th 2020

 Advertisement

-British natural historian and broadcaster Sir David Attenborough, during his visit to Kensington Palace, gave young Prince George a fossilised shark tooth.
-Attenborough was visiting royal palace for a private screening of his new documentary A Life On Our Planet.
+British natural historian and broadcaster Sir David Attenborough, during his visit to the Kensington Palace, gave young Prince George a fossilised shark tooth.
+Attenborough was visiting the royal palace for a private screening of his new documentary A Life On Our Planet.
 Attenborough gave Prince George a giant shark tooth from a carcharocles megalodon, a species that lived approximately 3 million years ago.

 Advertisement